nateaskoff/BattleOfTheDragonsRevived/README.md

 # BattleOfTheDragonsRevived

+**Note: This project is temporarily archived for now.
+I plan to come back to it in order to find a cheaper hosting solution so I can provide it to the players on a permanent basis.**

 ## Welcome all Neverwinter Nights: Enhanced Edition PvP enthusiasts!

 When I was growing up, I loved logging into Neverwinter Nights and playing on the **Battle of the Dragons** MOBA server.
 Of course, at the time, I'm not sure we knew what a 'MOBA' really was, but we sure had fun hacking limbs, slinging spells, and sneaking up for a kill!